Contact Lens Care

 If you plan on being by the pool or spending time on the beach, remember to remove your contact lenses.
 You should avoid swimming with contact lenses at all costs.
 Bacteria and single-cell organisms (acanthamoeba) in the water can interfere with your contact lenses, causing a range of potentially dangerous eye infections.

 It is best to wear prescription goggles instead of contact lenses when swimming.
-These will correct your vision and protect you from bacterial infections such as Acanthamoeba Keratitis.
+These will correct your vision and protect you from infections such as Acanthamoeba Keratitis.
 In addition to this, water can cause contact lenses to dislodge, resulting in a high level of discomfort.

 Can I take my contact lenses on a plane?